Kage-za/Raven-ZA638/README.md

 - 👋 Hi, I’m @Raven-ZA638
 - 👀 I’m interested in gym, Running, Climbing, Dj'ing and music production.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, kotlin and Pl-SQL.
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me at my github profile.